 I advise two groups of graduate students; a) students completing an adaptive special education endorsement/masters degree, and b) students completing a doctoral degree.
 I approach both groups with a mentorship framework, providing accurate and timely information about their program, and then support, experiences, and feedback that facilitate their reaching their goals.
 The range and intensity of mentoring varies depending on student goals.
 However, by knowing one’s students, I strive to provide what is needed.
 For masters students, besides providing guidance and support, I try to help them envision their potential as teachers, change agents, or other leadership roles that might be in their future.
 For doctoral students, mentorship is a critical component of the entire doctoral experience.
 I believe doctoral education is equal parts coursework, engagement in ongoing knowledge creation work (research and development), and mentorship in professional roles in higher education or education leadership.
 Through attentive, informative, and collegial advising, my responsibility is to facilitate my students accomplishing their goals.

-- Highly effective educators
+- Practice-based preparation, evidence-based practices, highly effective educators

 - Teacher education

 - Response to intervention